 CHIANTI (wines from within the geographic region of Chianti), includes the geographical subzones Chianti Rufina, Chianti Montespertoli, Chianti Montalbano, Chianti Colli Fiorentini, Colli Senesi, Colli Aretini and Colli Pisane.
 CHIANTI CLASSICO refers to wines from the historic core of the region meeting government standards of quality and composition.

 Chiantis fall on the lighter side of the red wine spectrum.
 Standard characteristics in better Chiantis are a certain violet aroma and crisp, tannic dryness – precisely the qualities for which Chianti has become famous.
-The wine cleanses the palate and allows for a progression of flavors throughout a meal, making it a wonderful companion a lighter Tuscan fare.
+The wine cleanses the palate and allows for a progression of flavors throughout a meal, making it a wonderful companion to lighter Tuscan fare.

 CHIANTI RISERVA wines may or may not be Chianti Classico, but must be aged a minimum of 24 months in wooden casks.
 Vintage Chiantis, five years or older, can become velvety smooth and match well with grilled meats.